 The Company has \$110 million in uncommitted short-term bank credit lines, of which \$71.5 million was in use at December 31, 2001.
 The Company anticipates that capital expenditures for 2002 should range between \$75 million and \$90 million, principally related to the construction of PCC plants and other opportunities that meet the strategic growth objectives of the Company.
 The Company expects to meet its long-term financing requirements from internally generated funds, uncommitted bank credit lines and, where appropriate, project financing of certain satellite plants.
-The aggregate maturities of long-term debt are as follows: 2002 - \$0.4 million; 2003 - \$1.4 million; 2004 - \$2.0 million; 2005 - \$2.2 million; 2006 - \$52.2 million; thereafter - \$30.3 million.
+The aggregate maturities of long-term debt are as follows: 2002 - \$0.4 million; 2003 - - \$1.4 million; 2004 - \$2.0 million; 2005 - \$2.2 million; 2006 - \$52.2 million; thereafter - \$30.3 million.

-Prospective Information and Factors That May Affect Future Results understand companies' future prospects and make informed investment decisions.
+Prospective Information and Factors That May Affect Future Results

+The Securities and Exchange Commission encourages companies to disclose forward-looking information so that investors can better understand companies' future prospects and make informed investment decisions.
 This report may contain forward-looking statements that set out anticipated results based on management's plans and assumptions.
 Words such as "expects," "plans," "anticipates," "will," and words and terms of similar substance, used in connection with any discussion of future operating or financial performance identify these forward-looking statements.